-Today you don’t canoe too many kilometres, but it is a fairly tiring day due to the portages.
+Today you don’t canoe too many kilometers, but it is a fairly tiring day due to the portages.
 You will canoe across three small lakes and do two big portages.
 But you end up at one of the most beautiful lakes in Algonquin Park, Lake Louisa.
 It is a big lake with many small islands, some of which have campsites you can stay at.
 You should get to your campsite by mid-afternoon so you will have plenty of time to relax or do a bit more canoeing.

 As you have already canoed a fair bit of distance, you will take the day off from paddling and remain at the same campsite for one more night.
 By now everyone is an expert at setting up their tents and collecting firewood, so there will be ample time to relax, swim, read a book, explore the shores of Lake Louisa, or try your hand at fishing for your dinner!

 Your final day begins with a hearty breakfast.
 You pack up camp, load the canoes and start the paddle home.
-This is a challenging day, but since you are well rested from yesterday, you should easily be able to manage the 2.9 kilometre portage that awaits you.
+This is a challenging day, but since you are well rested from yesterday, you should easily be able to manage the 2.9 kilometer portage that awaits you.
 You will arrive at Rock Lake by early afternoon and have a short canoe trip back to the parking lot, arriving back to your vehicles about 2 pm.
 You then start the drive back to Toronto.
 For those who requested transportation to/from Toronto, you will be dropped off at Finch subway station at about 7 pm.
 After this five day canoe adventure, you can definitely say that you have answered the Call Of The Wild!